plefebvre91/sfml-quadtree-collision/README.md

-# demo-quadtree-collision
+# 2D Collision Detection using Quadtree

-A quad-tree implementation for 2D collision detection
+A quad-tree implementation for 2D collision detection writte in C++ with SFML.